 There are some errors or issues which are common in Netgear Nighthawk and other Netgear models.
 However, these issues can be easily fixed if you pay attention to them.
 Some of the issues along with the solutions are discussed on the page so, you can go through them.

-To communicate with routers, you need to go to the router login page from web browser.
+To communicate with routers, you need to go to the router login page from a web browser.
 The default username and password are ‘Admin’ and ‘Password’.
-If you are unsure with the default username, then check the same from the back of the hardware.
+If you are unsure of the default username, then check the same from the back of the hardware.

 - How to change the SSID or password

-By default, the username is somewhat related to the name of the router along with series.
+By default, the username is somewhat related to the name of the router along with the series.
 Here, it is like Netgear Nighthawk and the password is certainly random.
-You can easily change both SSID and password from the web app and keep some memorable one.
+You can easily change both SSID and password from the web app and keep some memorable ones.

 - Turning off ISP Wi-Fi router

-To turn off the ISP router, plug the Netgear Nighthawk Router Setup into the ISP router and it will start emitting its own network.
-If you are using both the routers at the same time, then it may interfere with each other.
+To turn off the ISP router, plug the Netgear Nighthawk Setup into the ISP router and it will start emitting its own network.
+If you are using both routers at the same time, then they may interfere with each other.

 - How to update the router firmware

 Like your PC or smartphone, your router needs an update after periodic intervals.
 To update the firmware, just log in to the web app and search for the ‘Update’ option.
 If any new update is available, you will find a notification on the screen.